-PRINCIPLES AND COMPLIANCE COMMENT RECOMMENDATIONS 6.2 Companies should provide the information indicated in the Guide to reporting on Principle 6.
+PRINCIPLES AND RECOMMENDATIONS COMPLIANCE COMMENT 6.2 Companies should provide the information indicated in the Guide to reporting on Principle 6.
 Complies There are no departures from Recommendations 6.1.
 7. Recognise and manage risk 7.1 Companies should establish policies for the oversight and management of material business risks and disclose a summary of those policies.
-Complies The Company's established policies for the oversight and management of material business risks are summarised below: Review the reliability and integrity of financial and operating information and the processes used to identify, measure, classify and report such information Examine and evaluate the adequacy of internal control systems Ensure compliance with relevant laws, regulations and standards Formulate and regularly review programmes for exploration and development Regularly report against established targets Manage financial risk Oversee of the conduct of contractors Assess the probability and potential impact of identified risks Develop actions to eliminate, diminish or deal with the potential consequences of identified risks 7.2 The Board should require management to design and implement the risk management and internal control system to manage the Company's material business risks and report to it on whether those risks are being managed effectively.
+Complies The Company's established policies for the oversight and management of material business risks are summarised below: Review the reliability and integrity of financial and operating information and the processes used to identify, measure, classify and report such information Examine and evaluate the adequacy of internal control systems Ensure compliance with relevant laws, regulations and standards Formulate and regularly review programmes for exploration and development Regularly report against established targets Manage financial risk Oversee of the conduct of contractors Assess the probability and potential impact of identified risks 7.2 The Board should require management to design and implement the risk management and internal control system to manage the Company's material business risks and report to it on whether those risks are being managed effectively.
 The Board should disclose that management has reported to it as to the effectiveness of the Company's management of its material business risks.
-Complies The executive directors are responsible for designing and implementing the risk management and internal control system to manage the Company's material business risks.
-The executive directors monitor and receive advice as required in relation to the Company's material business risks and design and implement appropriate risk management strategies.
+Complies The Executive Director is responsible for designing and implementing the risk management and internal control system to manage the Company's material business risks.
+The Executive Director monitors and receives advice as required in relation to the Company's material business risks and design and implement appropriate risk management strategies.
 Specific areas of risk that are identified are regularly considered by the executive directors.
-The executive director has reported to the Board as to the effectiveness of the Company's management of its material business risks.
+The Executive Director has reported to the Board as to the effectiveness of the Company's management of its material business risks.